 Use emerita when referring to one female retired professor or trustee, and emeritus for one male retired professor or trustee.
 Use of the plural forms: emeriti when referring to males; emeritae (pronounced E-meri-tee) when referring to females; emeritae/i when referring to males and females.

-Hyphens
+Hyphens and dashes

 Hyphenate part time and full time only when used as adjectives: He is a part-time instructor in the English department.
 She works full time in the music department.